Lycoon/clashbot/README.md

 # Disclaimer
 This repository **does not** accept any contribution is only consultable for the sake of transparency.
+It is **strictly forbidden** to impersonate the official bot by making it run on your own.

 *This material is unofficial and is not endorsed by Supercell.
 For more information see Supercell's Fan Content Policy: www.supercell.com/fan-content-policy.*